The countries that borrow the most from the IMF…an Arab country in second place

 • “I believe that the International Monetary Fund helped spark the Indonesian crisis” (American economist Jeffrey Sachs).

 • “The culture of death is imposed by economic and political interests, the arrogance of power, and corruption.
 I blame the first world for taking our wealth over many years.
-I’m talking about the superpowers that control the world’s life, especially the World Bank and the International Monetary Fund.
+I’m talking regarding the superpowers that control the world’s life, especially the World Bank and the International Monetary Fund.
 They have caused and tolerated the death of our people.
 These people are responsible for the plunder of the Third World.
 Silence is also part of oppression.”
 (Guatemalan human rights activist Rigoberta Menchu).

 • “Neoliberal programs in Egypt mean statistical growth as was the case before the Arab Spring.
 Egypt has been a poster child for the World Bank and the International Monetary Fund in terms of brilliant economic management and great reforms.
 The only problem is that this has hit most of the population in the gut as wages fall, benefits are wiped out and subsidized food disappears.
 This coincides with a great centralization of wealth and a great deal of corruption.”
 (The famous American philosopher Noam Chomsky).